 Tips for Avoiding Contamination by Manure

 - Don't use fresh manure.
-The fresher the manure, the more chance it will be high in nitrogen and ammonia, which can burn plant roots and even inhibit seed germination.
+The fresher the manure, the more of a chance it will be high in nitrogen and ammonia, which can burn plant roots and even inhibit seed germination.
 If the manure is from a plant-eating animal, it is probably also full of weed seeds, which will not be inhibited from sprouting.

 - Instead of using manure as a fertilizer, use it as a soil conditioner.
 Add fresh manure in the fall, for spring planting.
 It will have time to work into the soil and compost.
 Wait until all vegetables have been harvested before adding.